Moon Mission Using B-Plane Targeting

 1. Select the Convergence tab.

-3. Click OK to accept your changes and to close the Delta RA dialog.
+3. Click OK to confirm your changes and to close the Delta RA dialog box.

 By default, the Action field of the Target Sequence is set to Run nominal sequence.
 If you run the MCS, the values you have set for the various segments (e.g. 90 min Duration for the Coast segment) will be used.
 Here, instead, you will let the Target Sequence calculate new values to help achieve your goal of reaching the Moon.